 Blow - Piston moves up, exhaust valve opens.
 Piston underside draws in mixture via reed valve A. [Image not available]

 I race with M'chk old boys here in Sweden, they seem to like the idea.
 I am not a good speedway rider, but usually win my heats anyway, and I've actually never ridden a normal speedway bike.

 The hybrid has given 46 hp in 1996 on Hasse Holmqvist's brake bench, he was impressed with acceleration, (he tuned ice racing Posa Serenius's bike).
 If i can make 200 engines, then I can then use them in proper races.
 Well so far I've adapted 3, but hope to cast my own crankcases next year, so I just bolt on the reedvalves and a bit of pipe.

-John has also built what he names an Ellwood-Hybrid Supermono , with adapted Godden engine running on petrol and with haltech injection.
-Despite his efforts, John has recieved no help from manafacturers to help develop this idea and has done the work entirely on his own, just maybe, someone might take an interest.
+John has also built what he names an Ellwood-Hybrid Supermono , with adapted Godden engine running on petrol and with Haltech injection.
+Despite his efforts, John has received no help from manufacturers to help develop this idea and has done the work entirely on his own, just maybe, someone might take an interest.
 John can be contacted at ellwoodhybrid at hotmail.com

-Latest news is that John Ellwood now has his own website for the full story behind the idea and which includes the Weslake Hybrid, To see the Pages, visit es, visit The Ellwood Hybrid Pages.
+Latest news is that John Ellwood now has his own website for the full story behind the idea and which includes the Weslake Hybrid, To see the pages, visit The Ellwood Hybrid pages.

 1. Images are missing from archive.